 Are injections indicated for bone marrow oedema?

 Generally not.
 However, in severe cases, we might consider intravenous bisphosphonates.
-In addition, if bone oedema occurs in the knee, we may consider a hyaluronic acid injection into the joint.
+In addition, if bone oedema occurs in the knee or the hip, we may consider a hyaluronic acid injection into the joint.

 Osteoid Osteoma on MRI: What do we see?

-Osteoid Osteoma is a benign bone tumour that occurs often in the pelvis or lower limb.
+Osteoid Osteoma is a benign bone tumour often found in the pelvis or lower limb.
 Generally, pain is worse at night and better during the day.
-Also, Asprin or Ibuprofen reduces pain sometimes completely.
+Also, Aspirin or Ibuprofen usually reduces pain.
 Osteoid Osteoma can be tricky to detect on MRI.
-Sometimes, Osteoid Osteoma presents just with a small area of bone marrow oedema or can be completely missed.
-We often need other tests, such as CT scan, to find the small core or nidus.
+Sometimes, It presents with a small area of bone marrow oedema or can be missed entirely.
+We often need other tests, such as a CT scan, to find the small core or nidus, confirming the diagnosis.

 Final word from sportdoctorlondon

-Bone marrow oedema is often found on MRI scans.
-Therefore, it is essential to find out the cause of oedema so treatment can be effective.
+Bone marrow oedema is often seen on MRI scans.
+Therefore, it is essential to determine the cause of oedema to provide effective treatment.